How to Improve Your Apple Watch Cardio Fitness Score (VO2 Max)

 The "Cardio Fitness" number in Apple Health is an estimate of your VO2 max, the maximum amount of oxygen your body can use during intense exercise, measured in milliliters per kilogram of body weight per minute (ml/kg/min).

 VO2 max is widely considered the single best indicator of cardiovascular fitness.
 Higher values mean your heart, lungs, and muscles are more efficient at delivering and using oxygen.
-It's also strongly correlated with longevity.
-Research shows that VO2 max is one of the strongest predictors of all-cause mortality.
+It's also the strongest predictor of all-cause mortality — stronger than smoking, blood pressure, or diabetes (Myers et al., 2002; Mandsager et al., 2018).

 How Apple Watch Estimates VO2 Max